-Refer to sectional drawings purchased for part reference numbers (also see section 8.0).
+Refer to sectional drawings for part numbers and identification.

 6.7.1 Preliminary to dismantling

 - a) Isolate motor and lock off electrical supply in accordance with local regulations. - b) Isolate suction and discharge valves. - c) Remove coupling guards and disconnect the coupling halves. - d) Drain pump casing.
 Remove any auxiliary piping if applicable. - e) For convenience at re-assembly, lay out all parts in the order in which they are removed. - f) Protect all machined faces against metal-to-metal contact and corrosion. - g) Proceed as follows referencing the pump Sectional Drawing provided in Section 8.